Tom Gabbay

 Tom Gabbay (born April 1, 1953) is a United States novelist and screenwriter, best known for the Jack Teller series of historical spy thrillers.

-Life

 Gabbay was born in Bloomington, Indiana.
 In his early career, he contributed political cartoons to the Philadelphia Daily News, produced films for the children's television series, Sesame Street, and was a program executive for NBC Television.
 He has also written a number of screenplays and was creator and Executive Producer of the 1990s television series The Wanderer.